Phnom Penh Guide

 Happy travels

-www.fuzzykensblog.comThe advent of the internet and widespread use of bank cards, has made it convenient to purchase just about anything on line, including holidays and flights, often through a variety of agents, without leaving your home.
-Thankfully, most such bookings are trouble free.
-However, when things go wrong, you may find yourself at the mercy of a booking agent many thousands of miles away, who may, or may not be overly willing to interest themselves in your predicament.
+Phnom Penh Guide. https://fuzzykensblog.com/The advent of the internet and the widespread use of bank cards has made it convenient to purchase just about anything online, including holidays and flights, often through a variety of agents, without leaving your home.
+Thankfully, most such bookings are trouble-free.
+However, when things go wrong, you may find yourself at the mercy of a booking agent many thousands of miles away, who may or may not be overly willing to interest themselves in your predicament……Just in case, I suggest that purchasers always take clear screenshots of booking forms, including the payment section, plus images of the hotel and confirmation section of your booking.
+Sensible too, read carefully and get screenshots of the regulations to be employed, should something go wrong.
+It is wise, as a backup, to have your screenshots made into photocopies.

 As virtually all bookings on the internet are paid for by bank card, check with your card company, to make sure that you fully understand their liabilities.
 Some card companies offer compensation but different card companies, have different rules.
 Obtain their contact details, should you need to contact them from overseas.
 In addition, make sure that you will be able to use the card in the country you are visiting.
-Get a replacement card prior to departure if yours is close to expiry.
+Get a replacement card before departure if yours is close to expiry.
 In this regard, use the replacement card when making your booking.

 Finally, make sure that you have adequate insurance and that your passport is in good condition, with room for visas, and not about to expire.